 OFFICERS

-Election: Executive officers of this corporation shall be elected by the Board of Trustees from their own number of authorized members at a meeting to be held within thirty (30) days after the annual meeting.
-All other officers shall be appointed by the president and approved of by two-thirds of the board of trustees members.
+Election: Executive officers of this Corporation shall be elected by the Board of Trustees from their own number of Authorized Members at a meeting to be held immediately following the Annual Meeting (as described in Rule II §11).
+Only Trustees present may vote for the Executive Officers (i.e., no proxy votes will be permitted).
+All other officers, as defined in Rule III §3 below, shall be elected within sixty (60) days after the Annual Meeting.
+All other committee chairmen shall be appointed by the President and approved of by two-thirds of the Board of Trustees Authorized Members.

-Officers: The executive officers shall be the president, treasurer, secretary, and chapter advisor.
+Officers: The Executive Officers shall be the President, Treasurer, Secretary, and Chapter Advisor.
 Other standing officers shall consists of Coordinator of Alumnus Relations, Coordinator of Rush Activities, and Coordinator of House Development.
 No trustee may hold more than one executive office at one time.
 Vacancies in the offices occurring between elections shall be filled by appointment of the president with the approval of two-thirds of the board of trustees members.

 Term: Officers shall be elected to a term of one year and shall hold office until their successors are elected.